jonomnom/ip3-project/README.md

 Features:
 - One NFT could be authorized to multiple authrizations terms.
 - No need to stake the NFT into the smart contract, NFT holders can sign-in to authorize their NFTs without transferring their NFT out from their wallets.
-- Support authorized in count term, or authorized in time period.
+- Support authorized in count term (e.g. 10 times), or authorized in time-period term (e.g. 6-month).
 - Support payment with [APE Coin](https://apecoin.com/).
 - Powered by [Push Protocol](https://push.org/) in the smart contract to notify subscribers the latest contract state changes.